decrypt26/ShopExt/README.txt

-Project Title: Browser extension to compare products on shopping websites This work was done as a part of CS412 project by:
+Browser extension to compare products on shopping websites This work was done as a part of CS412 project by:
 1. Dhruv Gelda
 2. Tarun Giri